-- Designers tend to focus too much in their area of expertise, making them loose sight of the other parts that create a business, brand, product or service
+- Designers tend to focus too much in their area of expertise, making them lose sight of the other parts that create a business, brand, product or service

 - Consumers couldn’t care less about these internal divisions

-Designers tend to focus too much in their area of expertise, making them loose sight of the other parts that create a business, brand, product or service
+Designers tend to focus too much in their area of expertise, making them lose sight of the other parts that create a business, brand, product or service

 As our world gets more complex and connected, designers have become an integral part of the teams that bring these products to life.
 We have the important roles of understanding who is using our product and creating an exciting and relevant experience for them.